-Retrospective exhibition of Academician Ljuba Popović’s painting
+Retrospective exhibition of Academician Ljuba Popović’s paintings

 A retrospective exhibition Ljuba Popović (1934-2016) is officially opened at the SASA Gallery, on Wednesday, 4 September.